wp1111/dyna-assets/README.md

 Central storage for Dyna Assets.
 Visit the main repo here: https://github.com/dyna-press/dyna

-Please do not use images from without permission, except from the folder [Freepix](https://github.com/dyna-press/dyna-assets/tree/master/freepix), where we collect good free images including licence for theming.
+Of course you are free to use the Dyna Signet or Logo on your website using Dyna or if you write an article about Dyna.
+But please do not use all the other images without permission, except from the folder [Freepix](https://github.com/dyna-press/dyna-assets/tree/master/freepix), where we collect good free images including licence for theming.